girder/large_image/README.rst

 Upload image files to Girder.
 If they are not already in a tiled-format, they can be converted to tiled images.
 The plugin has a variety of viewers to examine the images.

+Note that some features will not be available unless MongoDB version 3.4 or later is used for Girder's database.

 As a stand-alone Python module
 ------------------------------